ayotundeakinsola/third-milestone-project/README.md

 <img src="static/img/tagline.png" alt="AR Agency home page on all major screen sizes" >
 </div>

-- The AR Home page features a colorful image of myself.
+- The AR home page features a colorful image of myself.
 I had earlier chosen a different picture but my wife convinced me to go ahead with this..
 I chose this image because it is eye catching and striking, and it shows that AR Agency is ready for business.
 This image was coded as a background-image in css and set to `background-size: cover;` so that it is responsive while never getting stretched or distorted.